 For that reason, this price bracket is really the sweet spot in terms of value.
 Solid performance is granted at a relatively low price point, not compromising the sound or the pocketbook.

 The best subwoofers on the market prove themselves in their performance.
 However, they generally have a feature-rich design as well, including options to tune the speaker, enhance the low-end (with subharmonic excitement), and more.

 This price range improves over subwoofers under $100 in a big way by the simple addition of a phase reversal switch.
 What this basically means is that the sub can fire in phase with the rest of the speakers in your set up so you don’t lose anything in perceived low-end.
 This is hugely important, especially with a subwoofer, because out of phase speakers can nullify the sound almost completely.

 Looking for a subwoofer proves to be a visual endevour as much as an auditory one.
-Thankfully, subwoofers in this range break the mold out of the stock looks of more inexpensive speakers.
+Thankfully, in this range they break the mold out of the stock looks of more inexpensive speakers.
 While they don’t venture too far outside of the mold, they are more unique, offering a more thorough design process and an overall refined look.

-Black boxes with beveled edges are still the focal point, but a lot of the design of these subwoofers go internal.
+Black boxes with beveled edges are still the focal point, but a lot of the design of these speakers go internal.
 The design on the interior of the cabinet helps significantly in terms of performance, proving the experience of these brands to be of a higher caliber than more inexpensive options.

 The sub-$200 price range for subwoofers is fantastic.
-Sound that hits well above the price show that these subwoofers are expertly designed, giving an excellent price to performance ratio.
+Sound that hits well above the price show that these picks are expertly designed, giving an excellent price to performance ratio.
 Improvements in external and internal design over cheaper options is a huge plus, leading to a very justified investment overall.